Can I Drink Non-Alcoholic Beer While Pregnant? It's Not As Obvious As It Sounds

 There are more alleged rules about eating and drinking during pregnancy than a woman can even keep up with these days, but one that should be taken seriously is alcohol consumption.
+Beer aficionados may be wondering, "What about nonalcoholic beer?
+Can I drink non-alcoholic beer while pregnant?"
 Recommendations vary; while some professionals urge women to abstain completely, others allow a little more leeway, but the whole topic can feel a bit like playing with fire.
-But beer aficionados may be wondering, "What about nonalcoholic beer?
-Can I drink non-alcoholic beer while pregnant?"

 Brace yourself for an unsettling truth: non-alcoholic beer actually does contain some alcohol, Beer Advocate noted.
 Popular non-alcoholic beers such as O'Doul's are brewed in the same way as traditional beers — the alcohol is removed after fermentation and aging through distillation, without heating or cooking.
-So while the Alcohol By Volume (ABV) level of a serving of non-alcoholic beer is drastically lower than that of a regular beer, there are still trace amounts of alcohol that remain.
+So while the Alcohol By Volume (ABV) level of a serving of non-alcoholic beer is drastically lower than that of a regular beer (typically about 0.05% ABV), there are still trace amounts of alcohol that remain.

 It comes as no surprise that medical opinions about the safety of a pregnant woman sipping non-alcoholic beer vary just as widely as those about her drinking traditionally prepared alcohol.
-Most practitioners who maintain a staunch "never" on moderate alcohol consumption during pregnancy will carry that advice over to include non-alcoholic beers as well.
-At least they're consistent.
+Most practitioners who maintain a staunch "never" on moderate alcohol consumption during pregnancy will carry that advice over to include non-alcoholic beers as well, because at least that way they're nothing, if not consistent.

-This is an issue for moms-to-be to discuss with you own care provider and to listen to your gut.
+This is an issue that moms-to-be can discuss with their own individual care providers.
+Listening to your own practitioner and your own gut instincts is a crucial part of motherhood that starts during pregnancy.
 Ultimately it's your pregnancy.
-Once you've educated yourself, it's up to you to make the decision and make the right choice for you.
-You'll likely find cheerleaders and haters on both sides of the fence.
+Once you've educated yourself, it's up to you to make the decision that’s right for you.
+You'll likely find cheerleaders and haters on both sides of the non-alcoholic beer-drinking fence.